• Skip to main content

 • Aortic regurgitation is characterized by leaking that’s caused when the aortic valve doesn’t close tightly enough.

 Many types of heart disease can be prevented – sometimes with just a lifestyle change if the heart or blood vessels are not too far damaged.
 Eating foods that are low in cholesterol and eliminating bad habits like smoking will help.
-Your doctor can help determine the current condition of your cardiovascular system and may recommend particular treatments with a specialist if needed.
+Your family medicine provider can help determine the current condition of your cardiovascular system and may recommend particular treatments with a specialist if needed.

 In addition, a regular checkup can guard against heart disease and help prevent heart attacks.
 Advanced Medical Clinic will monitor your heart to ensure it’s healthy.
 And if it’s not, we will help you to get and stay on track to good heart health.
 Call (561) 434-1935 today to make your appointment or use our convenient online appointment request form.

-Filed Under: Internal Medicine Tagged With: cardiovascular health, doctor, doctor in wellington, heart attack, Heart Disease, heart issues
+Filed Under: Internal Medicine Tagged With: cardiovascular health, family medicine provider, family medicine provider wellington, heart attack, Heart Disease, heart issues

 Does My Weight Increase the Risk for Heart Disease?